macdonaldojong/PBL6_WEB-SOLUTION-WITH-WORD-PRESS.md/WEB_SOLUTION_WITH_WORDPRESS.md

 * Part II: Install WordPress and connect it to a remote MySQL database server.

 ## Project requirement:
-* Presentation Layer (PL): This is the user interface such as the client server or browser on your laptop.
+* 1-Presentation Layer (PL): This is the user interface such as the client server or browser on your laptop.
-* Business Layer (BL): This is the backend program that implements business logic.
+* 2-Business Layer (BL): This is the backend program that implements business logic.
 Application or Webserver
-* Data Access or Management Layer (DAL): This is the layer for computer data storage and data access.
+* 3-Data Access or Management Layer (DAL): This is the layer for computer data storage and data access.
 Database Server or File System Server such as FTP server, or NFS Server

 ### Your 3-Tier Setup
-A Laptop or PC to serve as a client
+* 1-A Laptop or PC to serve as a client
-An EC2 Linux Server as a web server (This is where you will install WordPress) An EC2 Linux server as a database (DB) server
+* 2-An EC2 Linux Server as a web server (This is where you will install WordPress)
+* 3-An EC2 Linux server as a database (DB) server

 ### Project implementation:
 * We will use RedHat’ (it has a fully compatible derivative)